lingceng/lingceng.github.io/source/_posts/2015-10-10-union-select-statements-in-rails.markdown

 As a result I can do some group or something else later.

 After some searches, I found out `union all` can do the job.
-But call `union` on ActiveRelation returns a Arel::Nodes::Union but ActiveRelation Gem [active record union](https://github.com/brianhempel/active_record_union) get a good solution.
+But call `union` on ActiveRelation returns a Arel::Nodes::Union but ActiveRelation.
+Gem [active record union](https://github.com/brianhempel/active_record_union) get a good solution.